K547NK/CRM/README.md

 ##TODO
     1. Create a database for adding new clients/customers
-	    - Add export functionality for easy reference
+	    - Add export functionality for easy reference (waiting)
     2. Create a dictionary that would store account information in a JSON format
         - Start noting interactions within a separate log file linked by account number